tcallister/stochastic-birefringence/docs/source/getting-started.rst

 This script will populate the :code:`data/` directory with datafiles containing processed outputs of our analyses.
 These output files can be inspected by running the jupyter notebooks also appearing in the :code:`data/` directory.
 The script will also place several files in the :code:`input/` directory, which are needed to rerun analyses and/or regenerate figures.
+It will additionally execute two more scripts, `input/download_cross_correlation_data.sh` and `input/download_sensitivity_curves.sh`, which download additional input data from the LIGO and Cosmic Explorer document control centers.